Note-sv/Protocol/NOTE-User-Protocol-English.md

 * ptx: parent Tx ID
 * tms: Unix timestamp

-## 4. Create, update, and delete data
+## 4. Create, Update, and Delete Data

 The ID of the data creation is in the form of the current Unix timestamp plus a random number.
 This allows you to sort ids chronologically and avoid multiple apps that store data concurrently with the account.